appsmithorg/appsmith-docs/website/docs/packages/reference/query-module.md

 # App-Level Package Settings

-This page provides information about the package settings and properties available within the App.
+This page provides information about the package settings and properties available within the App, which allows you to configure the query and JS modules.

 ## Query module